game-sales-analytics/game-sales-analytics/readme.md

    - Copy `vms/apps/.env.userssrv.template` to `vms/apps/.env.userssrv`

    Each one of these files is a `KEY=VALUE` pair of options.
+Fill each provided key with the proper value.

    Consult their commented documentation for further information on what each field is and how they will be used.

 3. Start machines